pluralsh/documentation/pages/02-getting-started/02-how-to-use/08-pipelines.md

 This tutorial will cover:

 * Using the cluster-creator PR Automation (PRA) to setup a prod cluster.
-* Using the same technique as in the {% doclink to="getting_started_deploy_microservice" %}Deploying a Microservice{% /doclink %} tutorial to set up an example prod service
+* Using the same technique as in the {% doclink to="getting_started_how_to_use_microservice" %}Deploying a Microservice{% /doclink %} tutorial to set up an example prod service
 * Setting up a `PrAutomation` for generating the promotion related GitOps codechanges needed
 * Setting up a `Pipeline` to orchestrate our promotion process.

 ## Setup Your Prod Cluster

-Go through the {% doclink to="getting_started_workload_cluster" %}Setting Up Your First Workload Cluster{% /doclink %} tutorial again to create another cluster which will serve as the prod cluster.
+Go through the {% doclink to="getting_started_how_to_use_workload_cluster" %}Setting Up Your First Workload Cluster{% /doclink %} tutorial again to create another cluster which will serve as the prod cluster.
 This will involve:

 1. Call the `cluster-creator` PRA to generate a PR to create your cluster.
 Approve and merge it.
 2. Wait for the new stack to be spawned, and approve its run.